osalmine/push_swap/README.md

 1. Put all except the smallest, biggest and the last remaining number to B stack, and sort the three numbers on the A stack.
 2. Calculate the least number of moves to get some number from the B stack to the A stack in to the right position.
 A right position for a number is a place where the numbers on top of it are smaller and the numbers below it are bigger.
 This way eventually all numbers are sorted.
-  * The algorithm calculates the number of moves to rotate the A stack so the number inspected can be placed from the B stack (e.g. is is better to ra or rra and how many times)
+  * The algorithm calculates the number of moves to rotate the A stack so the number inspected can be placed from the B stack (e.g. is it better to ra or rra and how many times)
   * It also calculates the same for B stack.
   * It takes into account that it can combine commands (ra + rb = rr , rra + rrb = rrr).
 This way ra, ra, ra, rrb, rrb, rrb costs 6 moves but ra, ra, ra, ra, rb, rb, rb, rb costs 4 moves as the commands can be combined (rr, rr, rr, rr).
 3. Rotate the stacks accordingly and put the number to A stack.